-After completing postdoctoral work at Columbia University, Dr. McDermott joined the Medicinal Chemistry Department of Hoffmann La Roche, Inc., where he held the positions of Principal Scientist and Senior Principal Scientist.
+Prior to joining the Department of Pharmaceutical Sciences, Dr. McDermott was a Life Sciences Director in a NY consulting firm.
+In that capacity, Dr. McDermott led and participated in interdisciplinary consulting teams that advised pharmaceutical industry clients.
+Prior to that, Dr. McDermott was a Senior Principal Scientist in the Department of Discovery Chemistry of Roche Pharmaceuticals.
 As part of the Oncology and Metabolic Diseases medicinal chemistry sections he was involved in hit-to-lead campaigns, the SAR and DMPK optimization of small molecule leads, and the rational design of small molecule series via the use of molecular modeling and x-ray structures.
-Dr. McDermott was part of the extended teams that identified two small molecule clinical candidates that entered clinical trials and was named inventor in 23 patent applications.
+During his tenure at Roche Dr. McDermott was part of extended teams that identified two small molecules that entered clinical trials and was named inventor in 23 patent applications.

 Dr. McDermott's research interests are rational drug design, synthesis and optimization of small molecules against enzyme targets that are important in tumor cell proliferation, neuronal injury pathways, metabolic and infectious diseases.

 Selected recent publications.

 1. McDermott, L. A. “Kidney-type glutaminase inhibitors for treating cancer”.
 J. Drug Res.
 Dev.
 2017, 3(2), 133 (http://dx.doi. org/10.16966/2470-1009.133)